 The red grape variety comes from France, The name "Little Greenling" refers to the high acid content in the grapes, which are often under-matured due to the long ripening period.
 Synonyms are Bouton, Carmelin, Herrant, Lambrusquet, Lambrusquet Noir, Verdau, Verdot and Verdot Petit.
 Despite apparently suggesting synonyms or morphological No similarities with the varieties Fer (Herrant) or Big Verdot be confused.
 The variety was first mentioned in 1736 together with the Gros Verdot, which was very different despite the similarity in name.
 According to DNA analysis both seem from Wild vines descended near the Pyrenees.

-The late-ripening vine is sensitive to drought, however, resistant to the thick-skinned berries Botrytis, It produces colorful, alcoholic, tannic and acidic, spicy red wines with aromas of violets and storage potential.
-The once in the Bordeaux the widespread vine was particularly late in the late maturity Saint-Emilion and Pomerol a problem and was therefore abandoned by many wineries from the 1960s.
-Since the late 1980s, it is growing again with an upward trend.
-In France, it occupied a total of 862 hectares in 2010, of which 526 in Bordeaux. in the Médoc she is still one of the classic vines in the so-called Bordeaux blend and part of very large red wines such as Château Latour.
+The late ripening vine is sensitive to drought, but resistant to the thick-skinned berries Botrytis, It produces colorful, spicy red wines rich in alcohol, tannins and acids, with aromas of violets and storage potential.
+The once in Bordeaux widespread vine was particularly in through late ripeness Saint-Emilion and Pomerol a problem and was therefore abandoned by many wineries from the 1960s.
+Since the end of the 1980s, it has been grown again with an upward trend.
+In 2010, it occupied a total of 862 hectares in France, of which 526 in Bordeaux. in the Médoc it is still one of the classic vines in the so-called Bordeaux blend and part of very large red wines such as Château Latour.
 Chateau Margaux and Château Palmer, There are also small stocks in the Languedoc,

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures : Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images : Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)